 SEO, or search engine optimization, is a big buzz-term right now, and for good reason.
-Implementing SEO for business improves a website’s overall searchability and visibility, which is a big deal with so much competition online.
+Implementing SEO for your mom business improves a website’s overall searchability and visibility, which is a big deal with so much competition online.

 What Is SEO?